 The Good Cripple

-Fiction by Rodrigo Rey Rosa
+by Rodrigo Rey Rosa

-Translated from the Portuguese by Esther Allen
+Translated from the Spanish by Esther Allen

 An explosive novel from Guatemala’s premiere young writer Rodrigo Rey Rosa, The Good Cripple is obsessively focused and chilling.
 It is also allegorical––and under the calm surface of Rodrigo Rey Rosa’s lithe style questions about violence, mutilation, and revenge churn darkly away.